webaverse/docs/docs/engineering/IPFS/Quick Start.md

----
-id: ipfs-backend
-title: IPFS Backend
----
-# IPFS Backend - Quick Start Guide
+# Webaverse - IPFS Backend - Quick Start Guide

 ## Introduction

 Node server hosted on AWS, mainly used for REST endpoints.

----

  ## Before You Begin